 There does remain one problem with the set interface as given in the text.
-There isn’t an easy way to determine what the result of an operation should be.
-We need a way to compare expected and actual results.
+There is no easy way to determine what the result of an operation should be.
+We need to compare expected and actual results to determine if they match.
 When the sets are just simple lists,

 equal? works well enough.
 But what we really need is a procedure and a good definition for set equality, and thus

 This uses an abstract idea of set equality, taking its cue from the common definition of set equality used in mathematics.
 Namely, two sets are considered equal only if they are subsets of each other.
 In other words, every element of set B is a member of set A, and every element of A is a member of set B. The